FreezingKas/study-go-ransomware/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Recently, I learned cryptography at my university and I wanted to learn GOLANG.
+Recently, I learned cryptography at my university and I wanted to learn Golang.
 I tried to create this ransomware and this is very basic.

 Objectives:
-* Learn GOLANG syntax.
+* Learn Golang syntax.
-* Use AES-256 in GOLANG
+* Use AES-256 in Golang
 * Try reversing my own ransomware

 <p align="right">(<a href="#top">back to top</a>)</p>